MichaelPham813/MichaelPham813/README.md

 # 💫 About Me:
+Hi there! 👋 I'm Duc Pham
-My name is Duc Pham, and I'm an IT graduate, who's currently studying at Cambrian College for Business Analytics.
-I earned my engineering degree in information technology at Hutech.
-I have a strong foundation in programming, and while studying at Cambrian College, I have reinforced my SQL knowledge and picked up skills such as Python, R, Pandas, Tableau, and Power BI.
+I'm an IT graduate with a strong foundation in programming, currently diving deeper into Business Analytics at Cambrian College.
+I earned my Engineering Degree in Information Technology from HUTECH, and along the way, I've strengthened my SQL skills and picked up tools like Python, R, Pandas, Tableau, and Power BI.

+I'm passionate about data analysis, visualization, and turning raw data into meaningful insights.
+I'm always eager to learn and work on new projects—let's connect and collaborate!

 ## 🌐 Socials: